Rishabh42/CineMatch/assignment/assignment-1/Report.md

 \
 **Acceptance tests:**
   - Verify the "summarize" is in the AI dropdown
-  - Verify that the IA generate a summary when the user give a paper or the name of a paper and click on the summary button in the IA dropdown.
+  - Verify that the AI generate a summary when the user give a paper or the name of a paper and click on the summary button in the IA dropdown.
   - Verify that the summary is relevant to the content of the paper and dont take into account irrelevant information like the citations for example.
-  - Verify that the IA ask for more information if there exist more than one paper with the paper's name given by the user.
+  - Verify that the AI ask for more information if there exist more than one paper with the paper's name given by the user.
-  - Verify that the IA generate a error message when the paper does not exist or the content given by the user cant be summarized.
+  - Verify that the AI generate a error message when the paper does not exist or the content given by the user cant be summarized.
   - Verify that the response time of the summary is not more than 10 seconds, and there is a visual indication that the summary is being generated.

 - As a researcher I want to know how Notion uses my data when I use their AI so that I can know if I can use AI to work on sensitive content that requires privacy.\